Visceral Manipulation/Myofascial Release Therapy

 The visceral system relies on the interconnected synchronicity between the motions of all the organs and structures of the body.
 At optimal health, this harmonious relationship remains stable despite the body's endless varieties of motion.
 But when one organ cannot move in harmony with its viscera due to abnormal tone, adhesions or displacement, it works against the body's other organs and muscular, membranous, fascial and osseous structures.
 This disharmony creates fixed, abnormal points of tension that the body is forced to move around.
 And that chronic irritation, in turn, paves the way for postural distortion, neuromuscular dysfunction, and disease processes.

-Visceral Manipulation is used to treat various conditions including irritable bowel syndrome, Chron's disease, asthma, bladder issues, diarrhea or constipation and scars from abdominal surgeries (gallbladder, appendix, exploratory, hysterectomy, c-sections).
+Visceral Manipulation is used to treat various conditions including irritable bowel syndrome, Crohn's disease, asthma, bladder issues, diarrhea or constipation and scars from abdominal surgeries (gallbladder, appendix, exploratory, hysterectomy, c-sections).